 Our most elusive wildlife resident, the Stoat, also changes colour to a magnificent white in the winter.
 Read on to find out about some of the local Christmas events.

 If you want to sample the local produce, Stonehaven Farmer’s Market is held in the Square on the first Saturday of every month, from 9am-1pm.

 Or, if you’re feeling festive, Stonehaven’s Christmas Party Night is held on the 16th December at Stonehaven Town Hall.
-More information about the Party Night can be found here.

 Further north in Aberdeen, it sports a spectacular Christmas tree, which is a gift from Aberdeen’s twin town of Stavanger, Norway.